artghieri/A-Introduction-to-Python-3/guide.md

 "x.y.z"
 ```

-After starting the interactive Python interpreter, you import the rptree module.
-By calling rptree.__version__, you verify that you’re using the rptree module that’s based in your virtual environment.
+Installing from Git repositories is especially useful for accessing packages not hosted on PyPI or for using custom or pre-release versions directly from source.

-Installing packages from a Git repository can be helpful if the package isn’t hosted on PyPI but has a remote Git repository.
-The remote repository you point pip to can even be hosted on an internal Git server on your company’s intranet.
-This can be useful when you’re behind a firewall or have other restrictions for your Python projects.
+##

-**Installing Packages in Editable Mode to Ease Development**
+### Editable Mode Installation for Development

-When working on your own package, installing it in an editable mode can make sense.
-By doing this, you can work on the source code while still using your command line like you would in any other package.
-A typical workflow is to first clone the repository and then use pip to install it as an editable package in your environment:
+When developing your own package, you can install it in **editable mode**.
+This allows you to work on the package source while using it in your environment.
+The typical workflow involves cloning the repository, setting up a virtual environment, and installing the package as editable:

 ```bash
 C:\> git clone https://github.com/realpython/rptree